Want to save energy? Hire an energy adviser

 There are several options available if you want to make your company more sustainable.
 You can insulate your building, install a heat pump, or switch to electric vehicles.
 Before you start making your business operations more sustainable, it is useful to know which measures will save the most money and CO2 emissions in your specific situation.
 An energy adviser can help you with this.

 How does an energy adviser help?

 You will go through several steps when you start working on being more sustainable: from research to implementation.
 The energy adviser can help with some or all of the steps.
+They can tell you, for example, which steps you are required to take under the Energy-saving obligation, if you use more than 50,000 kWh of electricity or 25,000 m3 of gas.
 You can use one adviser for the entire process, or consult different advisers for the various steps.